adilnvm/mern-chat-app/README.md

 Updates (13th Sep)
 Favicon: Updated to a Soviet icon for desktop.
 Title: Updated on homepage, chat page, and tab bar.

+ps- i hate this app , total plagiarism and what not ,eh